harrelfe/blogdown/content/post/covadj.markdown

   - RCT
   - regression
 link-citations: yes
 summary: 'This article summarizes arguments for the claim that the primary analysis of treatment effect in a RCT should be with adjustment for baseline covariates.
-It reiterates some findings and statements from classic papers, with illustration in the GUSTO-I trial.'
+It reiterates some findings and statements from classic papers, with illustration on the GUSTO-I trial.'
 header:
   caption: ''
   image: ''